Aridhia-Open-Source/federated-node-task-controller/README.md

 After creating a task successfully, it will periodically check for the status and (TODO) push the results, once the pod completes, ideally outside the environment.

-### Assumptions
-GitHub should be set as IdP (Identity Provider) in the FN keycloak, so that the user that triggers the task from GH, can be mapped with the internal permission system, basically acting as a bridge between analytics code and the Data Permission Platform.

 ### How does this work?
 Let's imagine that the source code to run some analytics is hosted in github in repo `average_analysis`.